July 22nd, 2021 1:11 PM by Jackie A. Graves

 “That generally isn’t a problem for homebuyers, as interest on your mortgage often is enough to make it more beneficial to itemize your deductions rather than taking the standard deduction,” says Boies.

-However, unless you can meet a host of IRS requirements, you cannot take a deduction for all of the points you paid in the same tax year.
+However, unless you can meet a host of IRS requirements, you can’t take a deduction for all of the points you paid in the same tax year.
 Each year, you can deduct only the amount of interest that applies as mortgage interest for that year.
-Points are deducted over the life of the loan rather than all in one year.
+The points are deducted over the life of the loan, rather than all in one year.

 Origination points, on the other hand, are not tax-deductible.

-“Points that are not interest but are charged for services such as preparing the mortgage, your appraisal fee or notary fees can’t be deducted,” says Boies.
+“Points that are not interest but are charges for services such as preparing the mortgage, your appraisal fee or notary fees can’t be deducted,” says Boies.

-Consult a tax professional if you are not sure about what home buying expenses are tax-deductible.
+Consult a tax professional if you’re not sure what home-buying expenses are tax-deductible.

-For many homeowners, however, paying for discount points on top of the other costs of buying a home is too big of a financial stretch.
-In addition, buying points is not always the best strategy for lowering interest costs.
+For many borrowers, however, paying for discount points on top of the other costs of buying a home is too big of a financial stretch, and buying points might not always the best strategy for lowering interest costs.

 “It may make financial sense to apply these funds to a larger down payment,” says Boies.

 A bigger down payment can get you a better interest rate because it lowers your loan-to-value ratio, or LTV, which is the size of your mortgage compared with the value of the home.

 Overall, borrowers should consider all the factors that could determine how long they plan to stay in the home, such as the size and location of the property and their job situation, then figure out how long it would take them to break even before buying mortgage points.